haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Senses darkvision 60 ft., passive Perception 14 Languages —
 Challenge 1 (200 XP)
  Hold Breath.
 While out of water, the octopus can hold its breath for 1 hour.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 377

 Giant Poisonous Snake
 Medium beast, unaligned